galibin24/test2/README.md

 npm run dev
 ```

-Open [http://localhost:3000/test/jobs]with your browser to see the result.
+Open [http://localhost:3000/test/jobs](http://localhost:3000/test/jobs) with your browser to see the result.